Kuat Piston Pro X Review: Real-World Test On My 4Runner

 What Is The Kuat Piston Pro X?

 The Piston Pro X is Kuat's flagship hitch-mounted bike rack.
 It sits at the top of the lineup above the NV 2.0, the Sherpa, and the Transfer.
-It is a platform rack that holds two bikes out of the box and expands to three or four with the Add-On.
-It requires a 2-inch hitch.
+It's a platform rack that holds two bikes out of the box and expands to three or four with the Add-On.
+Kuat makes it in both 2-inch and 1.25-inch hitch sizes.
+I run the 2-inch version, which is the one the Add-On works with.

 Retail is around $1,689 for the 2-bike version.
 The Add-On runs separately if I expand it later.
-Yes, it is expensive.
-I will get to the price question further down.
+Yeah, it's expensive.
+I'll get to the price question further down.

 Piston Pro X — Spec Sheet